 Where permitted by law, we may also use your personal data for marketing purposes, which may include contacting you by email and/or telephone and /or text message and/or post and/or other communication methods with information, news and offers on our services.
 You will not be sent any unlawful marketing or spam.
 We will always work to fully protect your rights and comply with our obligations under the GDPR and the Privacy and Electronic Communications (EC Directive) Regulations 2003, and you will always have the opportunity to opt-out.

 We aim to store or transfer your personal data in the UK or elsewhere in the EEA where possible so that it will be fully protected under GDPR.
 If your data is transferred outside the EEA, we will only do so if adequate protection measures are in place to comply with data protection legislation.
 We use strict procedures and security features to try to prevent unauthorised access:

 - We store all data in specific company applications unique to us.

 - All application access is via secure password.

 Accessing your personal data

-If you want to know what personal data we have about you, you can ask us for details of that personal data and for a copy of it (where any such personal data is held).
+If you want to know what personal data we have about you, you can ask us for details of that personal data and a copy of it (where any such personal data is held).
 This is known as a ‘subject access request’.
 All subject access requests should be made in writing; please email or write to our Data Protection Compliance Manager at the address shown below.
 There is not normally any charge for a subject access request however if your request is ‘manifestly unfounded or excessive’ (e.g. if you make repetitive requests) a fee may be charged to cover our administrative costs in responding.

-We will respond to your subject access request within 14 days and, in any case, not more than one calendar month of receiving it.
+We will normally respond to your subject access request within 14 days and, in any case, not more than one calendar month of receiving it.
 Normally, we aim to provide a complete response, including a copy of your personal data within that time.
-In some cases, however, particularly if your request is more complex, more time may be required up to a maximum of three months from the date we receive your request.
+In some cases, particularly if your request is more complex, more time may be required up to a maximum of three months from the date we receive your request.
 You will be kept fully informed of our progress.

-10. How do you contact us?
+How do you contact us?